tkhamez/eve-api-php/docs/Api/CorporationApi.md

 Get all corporation ALSC logs

-Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  Requires one of the following EVE corporation role(s): Director
+Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation

 ### Example